 Context - While transportation infrastructure is limited in the Plan Area, maintaining an efficient road network provides vital links for residents, operations and businesses (Map 5).
-Provincial Highway 55 is the primary transportation connection through the Plan Area.
-There are recreation amenities and private properties located in Lac La Biche County that are only accessible through the Municipal District of Bonnyville.
+Provincial Highways 866 and 867 are the primary transportation connections through the Plan Area.
+There is no short-term expectation for road development in the Plan Area.